benmiller314/dsam2024fall/schedule.md

 * What have you learned in the process?
 * What are your next steps?

+Post your video to the [discussion forum]({{repo_url}}/discussions); in the same post, include a link to your developing public-facing project, even if it's the same link as last time.

 NB: _bring your own dongle_, if you need one.

 Optionally, schedule a meeting with Ben in [office hours](office) for early feedback as you build your presentation.
 Also optionally, you may want to read <a href="https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#what-is-debugging">section 6.2</a> of Paul Ford's _What is Code?_: "What is debugging?"